MartaLourido/dev-news-spring/README.md

 }
 ```

-These are the endpoints for the article API that should exist:
+These are the endpoints for the article API:
 | HTTP Method | HTTP Path | Action |
 | ------------|-----------|--------|
 | `GET`    | `/articles`      | return all articles. |